aicostmanager/aicostmanager-python/docs/tracker.md

 ### Triggered limit enforcement

 Every delivery mechanism refreshes triggered limit data from the API after successfully sending a batch.
-Once a payload is enqueued, the tracker compares it against the cached limits and raises :class:`~aicostmanager.client.exceptions.UsageLimitExceeded` if the payload matches a triggered limit.
+The decrypted limits are cached in memory and persisted to ``AICM.ini`` as a fallback.
+Enqueued payloads are compared against this in-memory cache and :class:`~aicostmanager.client.exceptions.UsageLimitExceeded` is raised if the payload matches a triggered limit.
 The check occurs *after* the enqueue or delivery action so tracking data is never discarded even when a limit has been reached.

 ## Asynchronous usage